fpusan/tutorial-template/docs/source/adv_annotation.rst

 ``K02835    peptide chain release factor 1``

-The ORF table (ADD LINK HERE!!) will show both the database ID and the associated annotation for each external database you provided.
+The ORF table (see :ref:`ORF table`) will show both the database ID and the associated annotation for each external database you provided.

 .. _Extra sensitive ORFs: